Real-Time Streamable Generative Speech Restoration with Flow Matching: Methods

 where $V_\theta$ represents the evaluation of the whole procedure in \cref{eq:diff-solver-1,eq:diff-solver-2,eq:diff-solver-n}.
 Given this, it may seem that real-time streaming diffusion inference with a large DNN $\lvel$ is not viable: to generate a single output frame $\specE[t]$ we must run the entire diffusion process backwards, doing so we must process all $NR$ frames, and we cannot exploit time-wise parallelism for efficiency since frames come in one-by-one.

 One approach to circumvent this is the Diffusion Buffer \cite{lay2025diffusion}, see \cref{sec:related-work}.
 In a follow-up preprint \cite{lay2025diffusionjpre}, the authors show that with a different training loss and direct-prediction inference, frames can be output earlier to reduce latency.
-However, this inference approximates the reverse process that the \ac{dnn} was trained for, with the quality of the approximation decreasing as one decreases the latency.
-This results in significant output quality degradations when targeting the same algorithmic latency as our method, see \cref{tab:streamflow-se} ($d=0$), suggesting the need for a different approach in low-latency settings.
+However, this approximates the reverse process that the \ac{dnn} was trained for, with the approximation quality decreasing as one decreases the latency.
+This results in significant quality degradations when targeting the same algorithmic latency as our method, see \cref{tab:streamflow-se} ($d=0$), suggesting the need for a different approach in low-latency settings.